Kai-03/datasciencecoursera/3.GetandCleanData/Codebook.md

 ### 2.2.1 Time signals

-..* tBodyAcc-XYZ
+-\t tBodyAcc-XYZ
-..* tGravityAcc-XYZ
+-\t tGravityAcc-XYZ
-..* tBodyAccJerk-XYZ
+-\t tBodyAccJerk-XYZ
-..* tBodyGyro-XYZ
+-\t tBodyGyro-XYZ
-..* tBodyGyroJerk-XYZ
+-\t tBodyGyroJerk-XYZ
-..* tBodyAccMag
+-\t tBodyAccMag
-..* tGravityAccMag
+-\t tGravityAccMag
-..* tBodyAccJerkMag
+-\t tBodyAccJerkMag
-..* tBodyGyroMag
+-\t tBodyGyroMag
-..* tBodyGyroJerkMag
+-\t tBodyGyroJerkMag

 ### 2.2.2 Frequency domain signals

-..* fBodyAcc-XYZ
+-\t fBodyAcc-XYZ
-..* fBodyAccJerk-XYZ
+-\t fBodyAccJerk-XYZ
-..* fBodyGyro-XYZ
+-\t fBodyGyro-XYZ
-..* fBodyAccMag
+-\t fBodyAccMag
-..* fBodyAccJerkMag
+-\t fBodyAccJerkMag
-..* fBodyGyroMag
+-\t fBodyGyroMag
-..* fBodyGyroJerkMag
+-\t fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

-..* mean: Mean value
+-\t mean: Mean value
-..* std: Standard deviation
+-\t std: Standard deviation

 The resulting variable names uses the following format: tbodyacc-xyz-mean which corresponds to the mean of tBodyAcc-XYZ.
 The complete list of variables of each feature vector is available in 'features.txt'